christinali1017/Algorithm/README.md

 **Idea**:

 - 1) solution 1: This problem is a typical example of topological sort.
-We can firt create the adjcent matrix, then do topological sort to check if all courses are finished.
+We can firt create the adjacent matrix, then do topological sort to check if all courses are finished.

 - 2) solution 2: For each edge we can use a stack to check if there is a cycle.
 If cycle exist, then we can not finish all the courses.